BENEFITS IN FRANCE En, Neteem

 Pension plans

-These are additional pension funds (referred to as the ‘AGIRC-ARRCO’ funds), on top of the basic pension provided by the Social Security.
+These are additional pension funds (referred to as the ‘AGIRC-ARRCO’ funds), on top of the basic retirement scheme provided by the Social Security.
 The contribution rules are set by law, are identical for all employers and are proportional to salary and employee ‘status’.

 More information is available in French here on the official website, or in English here on the European Commission website.